 In accordance with University policy, students who are attending Duquesne University with tuition waivers (Duquesne employees and members of their families), tuition exchanges (through the Commission on Independent Colleges , the Tuition Exchange, or similar organizations), or discounts must pay the costs of their selected program of study abroad, including tuition and airfare.

-Students will be billed for regular Duquesne University tuition and the university fee.
+Students will be billed for regular Duquesne University tuition.
 If a student studies with an outside approved program their Duquesne University tuition will be adjusted to reflect the exact tuition cost of the external program.
-The university fee can be waived if a comparable fee is paid to the external program.
 Since tuition remission and tuition exchange will not apply during the semester abroad, the student may want to consider applying for other types of scholarships and financial aid.
 Contact the Office of Financial Aid for assistance.

 NOTE: Duquesne University’s Italian Campus Program in Rome is an exception to the above and honor all tuition waivers, scholarships and discounts.